 - Cashew butter is next with 5 grams of protein in 2 tablespoons.

-You can make your own homemade nut butters following this tutorial.
+You can also make your own Homemade Nut Butters following this tutorial.

 Hemp hearts are a superfood, high in omega fatty acids, but they’re also high in protein too!
 Add 2 tablespoons to your protein smoothie to boost the protein content by 6.7 grams.

-If you don’t think eggs belong in a smoothie, you obviously haven’t tried my eggnog smoothie before.
-It’s the classic flavor of eggnog, except that it’s real food, super healthy and available year-round.
+If you don’t think eggs belong in a smoothie, you obviously haven’t tried my Eggnog Smoothie before.
+It’s the classic flavor of eggnog, except that it’s real food, and it’s available year-round.

 And oh yeah, it’s high in protein too.
 Just one egg has 6.3 grams of protein!

-I have to confess that I’m personally not a big fan of chia seeds.
-They get gelatinous when they’re mixed with liquid, and it’s a texture that my palate does not care for.
+I’m personally not a big fan of chia seeds.
+They get gelatinous when they’re mixed with liquid, and it’s a texture that I do not care for.

 But still, they are high in protein.
-2 tablespoons carry 6 grams of protein, and will work in almost any smoothie thanks to their neutral flavor.
+Two tablespoons carry 6 grams of protein and will work in almost any homemade protein shake recipe thanks to their neutral flavor.

 In case you were wondering, plain yogurt did NOT make it to this list.
 It’s a “so-so” source of protein – 4.3 grams for ½ cup – but Greek yogurt will really give you the boost you’re looking for.